akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 The test group addresses the provision 5.12-2.
 Guidance entails describing what the setup parameters are that have an impact on security, issuing a recommendation on how to configure the parameters to achieve a secure setup.

-## 5.12.2.1 Test Case 5.12-2-1 (Functional) Test Purpose
+## 5.12.2.1 Test Case 5.12-2-1 (Functional)

+#### Test Purpose

 The purpose of this test case is the functional assessment of the user guidance on securely setting up the DUT.

+#### Test units

-Test units a) The TL **shall** set up the DUT using the "Documentation of Secure Setup" described in IXIT 2-UserInfo. b) The TL **shall** functionally assess whether in the "Documentation of Secure Setup" described in IXIT 2-UserInfo each security-relevant user decision in IXIT 26-UserDec is covered by the documentation.
+a) The TL **shall** set up the DUT using the "Documentation of Secure Setup" described in IXIT 2-UserInfo.

+b) The TL **shall** functionally assess whether in the "Documentation of Secure Setup" described in IXIT 2-UserInfo each security-relevant user decision in IXIT 26-UserDec is covered by the documentation.

 c) The TL **shall** functionally assess whether the "Documentation of Secure Setup" described in IXIT 2-UserInfo includes recommendations on how to take the security-relevant user decisions to achieve a secure setup.

+#### Assignment of verdict

 The verdict PASS is assigned if:

-- every security-relevant user decision is covered by the documentation; and - for every security-relevant user decision a recommendation on how to achieve a secure setup is given.
+- every security-relevant user decision is covered by the documentation; and
+- for every security-relevant user decision a recommendation on how to achieve a secure setup is given.

 The verdict FAIL is assigned otherwise.

-## 5.12.3 Test Group 5.12-3 5.12.3.0 Test Group Objective
+## 5.12.3 Test Group 5.12-3

+### 5.12.3.0 Test Group Objective

 The test group addresses the provision 5.12-3.

 Because the methods available to check whether a device is securely set up vary from product to product, the test group focuses on verifying the existence of guidance documentation and its key characteristics: accessible, on topic, concise, accurate, with clear verification criteria, and reproducible by the user.

-## 5.12.3.1 Test Case 5.12-3-1 (Functional) Test Purpose
+### 5.12.3.1 Test Case 5.12-3-1 (Functional)

+#### Test Purpose

 The purpose of this test case is the functional assessment of the user guidance on checking whether the DUT is securely set up.

+#### Test Units

 a) The TL **shall** set up the DUT using an example configuration.